 You may also challenge the amount of compensation offered.
 If you believe that the government is not providing you with just compensation for your property, you could hire an independent appraiser to conduct an unbiased analysis of your property and any resulting losses.
 Another option is to question the legality of the taking in cases where the government may have disregarded your right to due process.

-At Hansen, Howell & Wilkie, PLLC, our attorneys have helped countless clients affected by eminent domain projects in North Carolina.
+At Hansen, Howell & Wilkie, PLLC, our eminent domain attorneys have helped countless clients affected by eminent domain projects in North Carolina.
 We understand how overwhelming and frustrating it can be to be told you will be deprived of some or all of the property that you worked so hard to obtain and how it impacts you in more ways than just financially.
 Unfortunately, once the eminent domain process has been set in motion, it is hard to stop it – but failing to take any action as a property owner only makes things worse.